AEFeinstein/Super-2024-Swadge-FW/docs/tutorial.md

-# How to make a Swadge mode
+# How to Make a Swadge Mode

 So, you've decided you want to make a swadge mode.
 Maybe you went to the swadge developer panel, maybe you talked to a dev, or maybe you just picked one up and wanted to know how you actually make a game for a bespoke game console.